 In short, not complying with data protection regulations runs the risk that your company might have to bear huge costs if a data breach occurs.
 Every company aims to comply with all privacy laws to reduce its risk of bad press and/or litigation.

-Having a consent management platform means that you will not violate any of the above consent laws as the system regularly monitor various privacy legislation, court cases, and expert opinions.
+Having a consent management platform means that you will not violate any of the above consent laws, as the system regularly monitors various privacy legislation, court cases, and expert opinions.
 In addition, some CMPs can provide data protection impact assessments (DPIAs), GDPR assessments, and CCPA assessments.
 As a result, you can rest assured that your company will not have to bear fines or other penalties for non-compliance.

 #3) Helps you collect only the data that you have permission to collect

 In the contemporary world, data breaches are becoming more common.
 You do not want your customers to lose trust in the company if they get to know that data was processed or, even worse, leaked without their consent.
 If data has been collected after taking permission, you do not have to worry about customers losing trust.
-But, of course, that still means you have to protect your company from data breaches.
+But, of course, that still means you must protect your company from data breaches.

 Your customers will feel valued if you ask for their permission before processing their data.
 There has never been as much competition in the digital space as there is right now.
-With rising competition amongst brands, it is vital to improving your customer experiences.
+With rising competition amongst brands, it is vital to improve your customer experiences.